Faculty & Alumni Recommended Reading for 2013

 In 2012, Pardee RAND faculty recommended ten books to change the way you think.
-This year we're asking them — as well as Pardee RAND alumni and students — what they're reading now, and why.
+In summer 2013, they — as well as Pardee RAND alumni and students — provided even more recommendations.

 Penguin Press, 2012, 544 pages